 One dietary change you can make is to reach for a handful or two your favorite nuts or seeds if you're a migraine sufferer.
 They make a great midday snack, or you could sprinkle some sesame seeds or sunflower seeds over your favorite salad at lunch.

 6. Cold-Water Fish

 Cold-water fish such as salmon, tuna, and mackerel are considered to be high in omega 3 fatty acids, which is great for treatment of migraines.
 Eating fish that is high in omega 3 fatty acids regularly can lead to less headaches.
 Try cooking your fish in olive oil, which is also shown to reduce the frequency of these painful headaches.

 7. Whole Grains

 An easy headache cure is to add more whole grains into your diet.
 Fluctuating blood sugar and blood pressure levels is known to trigger headaches, so make sure to eat plenty of whole grains to stay full longer and to prevent migraines.
-Brown rice, quinoa, barley, farro, and buckwheat are just a few whole grains that are high in fiber and can help maintain blood sugar levels.
+Brown rice, quinoa, barley, farro, and buckwheat are just a few common foods that help migraines, as they're high in fiber and can help maintain blood sugar levels.
 They're also delicious.

 Before it comes on, blood vessels enlarge, which can cause the pain and some researchers think that the caffeine can help relax the blood vessels.
-However, it's important to drink caffeine in small doses - too much can make it worse.
+However, it's important to drink caffeine in small doses - too much can be a headache trigger on its own.

 This post was originally published on June 8, 2018.